HL7-DaVinci/prior-auth/DockerLocalSetupGuide.md

 This document details the installation process for the dockerized version of the **Documentation Requirements Lookup Service (DRLS) PAS Workflow** system for Production.
 There are two approaches to doing this:

-Option 1 utilizes Docker Compose, which comes with Docker Dektop, and requires the corresponding docker-compose.yml file from the prior-auth repository.
+Option 1 utilizes Docker Compose, which comes with Docker Desktop, and requires the corresponding docker-compose.yml file from the prior-auth repository.
 This option has minimal technical set up involved and allows for the customization/modification of the dockerized configuration.

-Option 2 utilizes Porter, which requires a seperate installation in addition to Docker Desktop but does not require the use of any local files.
-This option has the least amount of technical set up involved and is recommended for non-tecnical users of DRLS PAS as it **does not** allow for the customization/modification of the dockerized configuration.
+Option 2 utilizes Porter, which requires a separate installation in addition to Docker Desktop but does not require the use of any local files.
+This option has the least amount of technical set up involved and is recommended for non-technical users of DRLS PAS as it **does not** allow for the customization/modification of the dockerized configuration.

 This document **is designed to take you through the entire set up process for DRLS PAS using docker containers**.
 It is a standalone guide that does not depend on any supplementary DRLS PAS documentation.